BELMALLEM/Segmentation-of-Toronto-Neighborhoods/README.md

 ### <br>Thank you for going to the end!

-This notebook was created by [Marouane Belmallem](https://www.linkedin.com/in/marouane-belmallem/).
-Feel free to contact us if you have any questions!
+This notebook was created by [Marouane Belmallem](https://www.linkedin.com/in/marouane-belmallem/).!

 <hr>

-Copyright &copy; 2020.
-This notebook and its source code are released under the terms of the [MIT License](https://bigdatauniversity.com/mit-license/).
+Feel free to use this notebook!